anushasgorawar/gRPC-chat-service/doc.md

 http.ListenAndServe : high-level HTTP server that internally uses net.Listen("tcp", addr) but also handles the full HTTP protocol for you.

+When using net.listen:
+Your Go program is a raw TCP server, not an HTTP server.

 Option 1: Keep it a raw TCP server

 Don’t use curl — just test with nc (netcat) or telnet: